Boxing Ireland

 National Stadium in Dublin.
 Home to the only purpose built amateur boxing stadium in the world.

-The Irish Athletic Boxing Association Ltd. (IABA) is the national governing body for amateur boxing on the island of Ireland, developing and controlling the sport.
-Founded in 1911, the IABA operates from the National Stadium in Dublin, the only purpose built amateur boxing stadium in the world.
+Boxing Ireland is the national governing body for amateur boxing on the island of Ireland, developing and controlling the sport.
+Founded in 1911, it operates from the National Stadium in Dublin.

-In October 2024, an EGM of the association voted to disaffiliate form the International Boxing Association, on foot of a call from the International Olympic Committee to National Olympic Committees (NOCs) to cease their relationships with bodies affiliated with the IBA.
+Originally the Irish Amateur Boxing Association (IABA), it was renamed the Irish Athletic Boxing Association in 2016, and then Boxing Ireland in 2026.

-On 22 May 2025, it joined World Boxing.
+In October 2024, an EGM of the association voted to disaffiliate from the International Boxing Association, on foot of a call from the International Olympic Committee to National Olympic Committees (NOCs) to cease their relationships with bodies affiliated with the IBA.
+On 22 May 2025, it joined World Boxing, and in January 2026 rebranded as Boxing Ireland.

 Structure

-The Irish Athletic Boxing Association organises, develops, fosters and controls amateur boxing across Ireland (including Northern Ireland and the Republic of Ireland); it is the national governing body (NGB) for amateur boxing.
+Boxing Ireland organises, develops, fosters and controls amateur boxing across Ireland (including Northern Ireland and the Republic of Ireland); it is the national governing body (NGB) for amateur boxing.
 Boxing clubs in Ireland are represented and supported at county, provincial and national level.
-Boxing clubs affiliate to the IABA and are then entitled to compete at each of these three levels.
+Boxing clubs affiliate to Boxing Ireland and are then entitled to compete at each of these three levels.

-The IABA has established six 'provincial councils' for Ulster, Leinster, Connacht, Munster, Antrim, and Dublin.
+Boxing Ireland has established six 'provincial councils' for Ulster, Leinster, Connacht, Munster, Antrim, and Dublin.
 Although Antrim and Dublin are not among the four traditional provinces of Ireland, separate councils were set up due to large volumes of boxing clubs in these two areas.
 Each county in Ireland is also represented by its own 'county board'.